8 Top Martech Tips to Building the Perfect B2B Prospect List for 2020

 After the first week or so of posting the articles, adverts and vlogs, instruct your sales team to connect on LinkedIn with the identified audience on your database.
 This can be a bit ‘hit-and-miss’, but if you have a subscription to LinkedIn you can send Inmail inviting the companies you’re targeting on your database to connect with your team on this platform.

-The effect is that they will see you’ve already posted consistently over the past seven days and will continue to see what you’re posting over the next month or so.
-This exercise is all about presence and getting noticed.
+They will see that you’ve already posted consistently over the past seven days and will continue to see what you’re posting over the next month or so.
+This strategy is all about presence and getting noticed.

 8. And finally, prepare a direct mail campaign